 LGBT History Month: The Rising Tide of Change

-October 4, 2012 by Maureen McCarty, HRC Associate Director of Digital Media
+October 4, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 This October, we commemorate LGBT History Month as an opportunity to not only celebrate how far we’ve come as a community, but to derive strength from our victories as we trudge forward on our journey for full equality.